plsuwu/plsuwu/src/docs/writeups/devvortex.md

 ```

-The script only makes it like 10 requests in as it very quickly returns a response for a subdomain with a 200 status - `dev.devvortex.htb`.
+The script only makes it like 10 requests in before we get a valid response for a subdomain with a 200 status - `dev.devvortex.htb`.

 ```
 [...]